The Bottom Line

 - Snack and cup holders, reclining seats and plenty of storage space.

-The Quattro Tour Duo Stroller is a great way to keep your kids together in one stroller, hit the road and have a good time.
-It's durable, has many features and doesn't cost a ton, which should appeal to many parents.
+Have multiple kids that all need to be toted around?
+The Quattro Tour Duo Stroller is a great way to keep two kids together in one stroller, hit the road or shopping mall and have a good time without the hassle.
+The stroller is durable, has many features and doesn't cost a ton, which should appeal to many parents.

-The compact design – Graco says the Quattro Tour is 20% smaller than the company's DouGlider – also means it fits fairly easily in the trunk of a sedan, a nice touch for parents who don't have big cars.
-It isn't difficult to fold up for storage or unfold for use.
+The smaller size of the stroller also means it fits fairly easily into the trunk of a sedan -- a nice touch for parents who don't have big cars.
+Either way, it isn't difficult to fold up for storage or unfold for use.

 There are 10 versions of the stroller, varying mostly in style and it retails between $239.99-$259.99.